rstemmer/musicdb/docs/source/usage/install.rst

 A web server is required to serve the *MusicDB WebUI* - The web front-end for MusicDB.

 This server can simply be installed via the package manager.

+If you used the package manager to install MusicDB, the Apache HTTP Server has already been installed as dependency.
-The default MusicDB Apache server configuration is already installed.
+The default MusicDB Apache server configuration is already installed in the apache configuration directory.

-* On Arch Linux into ``/etc/httpd/conf/extra/musicdb.conf``.
-* On Fedora into ``/etc/httpd/conf/musicdb.conf``.
+If you installed MusicDB from source, you find the configuration at ``/usr/share/musicdb/apache.conf``.

-This configuration just needs to be included into the Apache main configuration ``/etc/httpd/conf/httpd.conf``.
+This configuration just needs to be included into the Apache main configuration.
 In this example, the web-server would provide the WebUI via HTTP.
 It is recommend to use HTTPS.
 Please check the web server manual on how to setup SSL encrypted web sites.

 .. tab:: Arch Linux

-   The following code shows how to install the HTTP server via ``pacman`` on Arch Linux.
+   The following code shows how to install and configure the HTTP server via ``pacman`` on Arch Linux.
+   The configuration file has already been installed to ``/etc/httpd/conf/extra/musicdb.conf``.
+   This configuration just needs to be included into the Apache main configuration: ``/etc/httpd/conf/httpd.conf``.

    .. code-block:: bash